 Acting Chair

-The Dean may appoint an Acting Chair to serve for a period of not more than one year when one of the following circumstances occurs: (1) The office becomes vacant with one year or less of the term remaining; (2) The Chair is on leave; or (3) the department and the Dean fail to agree in the selection of the Chair.
+The Chief Academic Officer may appoint an Acting Chair selected from the Voting Faculty to serve for a period of normally not more than one year, but never more than three years, when one of the following circumstances occurs: (1) the office becomes vacant with one year or less of the term remaining; (2) the Chair is on leave; (3) the department faculty are unable to elect a chair; or (3) the department and the Chief Academic Officer fail to agree in the selection of the Chair.
+If a person who has served as Acting Chair, is eligible and later elected by department members as Chair, their election, term and starting date shall be the same as those described in sections 9.3.3.A-C.

 Removal of a Chair

-The Chair may be removed by the President for cause, or subsequent to a written secret vote of no confidence by two-thirds of the departments, subject to the acceptance of the decision by the Dean of the College.
-The Committee on Tenure and Promotion will have procedures which respect due process and are stated in the Augsburg University Faculty Handbook for resolving possible conflicts arising from removal of a Department Chair (see section 3.5.5 for detailed procedure).
+The Chair may be removed by the Chief Academic Officer for unsatisfactory performance of the duties of department chair, or subsequent to a written secret vote of no confidence by two-thirds of the departments Voting Faculty members, subject to the acceptance by the Chief Academic Officer.

 9.4 Article IV.
 Amendment of By-Laws